tom9zbx/GIFtoolsCookbook/content/fileFormats/temfile.rst

   - :math:`Ex`: Electric-field component in the Easting direction.

   - :math:`Ex_{stn}`: Standard deviation of the electric-field component in the Easting direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Ey`: Electric-field component in the Northing direction.

   - :math:`Ey_{stn}`: Standard deviation of the electric-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Ez`: Vertical component of the electric-field.

   - :math:`Ez_{stn}`: Standard deviation of the vertical component of the electric-field.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

 - ``Hdata``: 6 columns containing magnetic-field data aligning with the cartesian coordinate system and their uncertainties \\(j^{th}\\) receiver at the \\(k^{th}\\) time for the \\(i^{th}\\) transmitter (in order):

   - :math:`Hx`: Magnetic-field component in the Easting direction.

   - :math:`Hx_{stn}`: Standard deviation of the magnetic-field component in the Easting direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hy`: Magnetic-field component in the Northing direction.

   - :math:`Hy_{stn}`: Standard deviation of the magnetic-field component in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`Hz`: Vertical component of the magnetic-field.

   - :math:`Hz{stn}`: Standard deviation of the vertical component of the magnetic-field.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

 - ``dBdTdata``: 6 columns containing :math:`\partial B / \partial t` data aligning with the cartesian coordinate system and their uncertainties \\(j^{th}\\) receiver at the \\(k^{th}\\) time for the \\(i^{th}\\) transmitter (in order):

   - :math:`\partial B / \partial t_x`: Derivative the B-field in the Easting direction.

   - :math:`\partial B / \partial t_x^{stn}`: Standard deviation of the derivative the B-field in the Easting direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`\partial B / \partial t_y`: Derivative the B-field in the Northing direction.

   - :math:`\partial B / \partial t_y^{stn}`: Standard deviation of the derivative the B-field in the Northing direction.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

   - :math:`\partial B / \partial t_z`: Vertical component of the derivative the B-field.

   - :math:`\partial B / \partial t_z^{stn}`: Standard deviation of the vertical component of the derivative the B-field.
-This must be a postive, non-zero number.
+This must be a positive, non-zero number.

 Examples